TheRealBoerke/ssg/README.md

 This is a guided project from the [boot.dev](https://boot.dev) Python back-end development track.

 ## History
+- add virtual environment - added virtual environment and excluded it from git
-add directories - added empty project directory structure initial commit - empty project with README.md
+- add directories - added empty project directory structure
+- initial commit - empty project with README.md